 How to start using Corsizio

-Corsizio offers you and your attendees a modern platform with a clean user interface, that is quick and easy to use for online registrations and payments to events.
-Now that you have created a Corsizio account, here is how to start using it to get the most out of all that Corsizio offers.
+Corsizio offers you and your attendees a modern platform with a clean user interface that is quick and easy to use for online registrations and payments to events.
+Now that you have created a Corsizio account, here is how to use it to get the most out of all Corsizio offers.

 Step 1: Configure Your Account

-- The User Profile and Account Profile must contain the requested and correct information in order for you to be able to access and use Corsizio properly, including a full legal name and email address of the user and official business name for the account.
+• The User Profile and Account Profile must contain the requested and correct information for you to access and use Corsizio properly, including the full legal name and email address of the user and the official business name for the account.

-WARNING — The user login name must be the name of the actual person who will be logging into and using the account.
-The user login cannot be named as a job title or position (i.e. Director, Admin, Webmaster, etc.) or named as the business name or anything other than the actual person's name who will use the account in order to abide by the Terms of Use.
+WARNING — The user login name must be the name of the actual person logging into and using the account.
+The user login cannot be named as a job title or position (i.e., Director, Admin, Webmaster, etc.) or named as the business name or anything other than the actual person's name who will use the account to abide by the Terms of Use.
 Any account that violates our terms of use risks having its service suspended and being blocked from using our platform.

-- The User Profile Image for your Corsizio account is strictly for internal use only.
+• The User Profile Image for your Corsizio account is strictly for internal use only.
 The user profile image does not show up on any of the public pages or outgoing messages.
-It is very helpful to have it when there are two or more users on the account to easily differentiate between who is using the account.
+It is very helpful to have it when there are two or more users on the account to easily differentiate who is using it.

-- Visit the Users List if you work with a team and need to add more people to manage the account or create events along with you.
-Each user is given a specified role by you that defines what they can and cannot do within the account.
+• Visit the Users List if you work with a team and need to add more people to manage the account or create events with you.
+You give each user a specified role that defines what they can and cannot do within the account.

-- The Configurations area is the most elaborate part of your account settings and the one that will require the most setup work.
+• The Configurations area is the most elaborate part of your account settings and will require the most setup work.
 It is here that you can configure things like the terminology for your account that best applies to your business, default event contact information, event locations, event categories, and other filters, global custom form fields, certificates of completion, attendee self-serve page, and your auto-generated event portal site setup.
-Most of these areas should be configured right upfront, while others can be done as you need them.
+Most of these areas should be configured before you start creating events, while others can be done later as needed.

-- Configure your Payment Settings to set the account's currency, tax information, and to enable accepting online payments from your attendees.
+• Configure your Payment Settings to set the account's currency and tax information and enable accepting online payments from your attendees.
 Refer to step 3 below to configure online payments for your events.

-- If at any time you feel that Corsizio is not the right fit for your business needs, you have options under the Danger Zone to delete an account or your entire user login.
+• At any time, if you feel that Corsizio is not the right fit for your business needs, you can delete an account or your entire user login from within the Danger Zone.
 (There can be more than one account associated with the same user login.)

 NOTE — If you receive a message that "This account is still pending review", you can configure it and create events but not yet process registrations or payments until the review process is complete, which normally takes less than 12 hours.